Sage-Bionetworks/synapsemonitor/CONTRIBUTING.md

 ```

 ### Install development dependencies
 This will install all the dependencies of the package including the active branch of `synapsemonitor`.
+Make sure you are using some form of python version management like [pyenv](https://github.com/pyenv/pyenv)

 ```
 pipenv install --dev